ManeFunction/DOTween-UI-controller/README.md

-# DOTween-UI-controller
+# DOTween UI controller
-Neat Unity controller component to set up UI DOTween animations without any code.
-DOTween Pro is not required, but supported!
+Neat Unity controller component to set up UI **DOTween** animations without any code. **DOTween Pro** is not required, but supported!

 # Features
 1. Seven pre-configured tweens for all essential UI animation operations: **Move** (X/Y), **Scale** (X/Y), **Rotate** (Z only), **Color** (for images), and **Fade** (adjusting alpha for CanvasGroups).